-It features documents and photos illustrating the evolution of public passenger transport in contemporary Barcelona, which expanded considerably due to increased population and urban expansion.
+It featured documents and photos illustrating the evolution of public passenger transport in contemporary Barcelona, which expanded considerably due to increased population and urban expansion.

-The documents and photos exhibited are a small selection of the archive holdings of the former concessions companies and Transports de Barcelona and Ferrocarril Metropolità de Barcelona.
+The documents and photos exhibited were a small selection of the archive holdings of the former concessions companies and Transports de Barcelona and Ferrocarril Metropolità de Barcelona.